jhkette/React-SSR-Example/readme.md

-# Server Side Rendering example for react
+# Server Side Rendering example for a React project

 This is an example of a project of a react project that uses React that is server side rendered.
 It is from a short Udemy course.